Sterling treads water, focus on BoE minutes and UK data

 The pound was at $1.5665, barely changed from the previous day, but well below a two-week high of $1.5730 struck on Tuesday when inflation surprised on the upside.
 Traders cited stop-loss buy orders above $1.5730.

-The pound held its ground despite a firm dollar .DXY.
-The dollar was helped by robust U.S. retail sales data for July.
+The pound held its ground despite a firm dollar.
+The dollar was helped by robust U.S retail sales data for July.
 The upbeat numbers lowered chances of another round of quantitative easing by the Federal Reserve and pushed the greenback to a one-month high against the yen.

 The euro was slightly higher against the pound at 78.74 pence with offers reported above 78.80.
 Traders cited support for the euro at the 21-day moving average of 78.52 pence.